Shawnee Correctional Center

 - All visitors, their vehicle, and their property are subject to search.

 - The dress code will be strictly enforced.
 Visitors must be appropriately dressed or the visit will not be permitted at the discretion of the Shift Commander.
 Inappropriate, revealing clothing is not allowed, such as short skirts or dresses, wrap-around skirts, short shorts, see-through or low cut blouses, break-away pants, Spandex bodysuits, clothing that allows underclothing to be visible, clothes with holes in suggestive areas.
+Females must wear a bra and underwear.
 Clothing must be in good taste and not advertise or suggest anything illegal, gang-related, or of a sexual nature.
 With the exception of religious headgear, no hats, gloves, scarves or headbands are allowed.

 - Visitors and offenders may not exchange any item during a visit, absent prior approval of Warden.